Zelenskyy: West needs more courage in helping Ukraine fight

 His plea was echoed by a priest in the western city of Lviv, which was struck by rockets on Saturday.
 The aerial assault illustrated that Moscow, despite recent assertions that it intends to shift the war eastward, is willing to strike anywhere in Ukraine.

+“We should be factual and … do everything so that the situation doesn’t get out of control,” Macron told France-3 television.

+Macron, who has spoken to Putin several times in so-far-unsuccessful peacemaking efforts, is scheduled to talk again with the Russian leader on Sunday or Monday.

-A chemical smell still lingered in the air on Sunday as firefighters in Lviv, about 45 miles from the Polish border, trained hoses on flames and black smoke pouring from oil storage tanks hit in the Russian attack.
+A chemical smell lingered in the air on Sunday as firefighters in Lviv, about 45 miles (72 kilometers) from the Polish border, trained hoses on flames and black smoke pouring from oil storage tanks hit in the Russian attack.

 A security guard at the site, Yaroslav Prokopiv, said he saw three rockets strike and destroy two oil tanks but no one was hurt.